Key events in OJ Simpson’s fall from sports hero, movie star

 He kept that role until the 1994 killings of his ex-wife and her friend.
 A jury acquitted him, but many still believe he carried out the grisly slayings.

-Here’s a timeline of major events in the life of Simpson, now 70, who has been imprisoned in Nevada for armed robbery and faces a parole hearing Thursday:
+Here’s a timeline of major events in the life of Simpson, now 70, who has been imprisoned in Nevada for armed robbery and on Thursday was granted parole.

 - 1967: Simpson leads all college running backs in rushing in his first season at the University of Southern California.